Eta Carinae: Homunculus

 A unique feature of the Homunculus is the ability to measure the spectrum of the central object at different latitudes by the reflected spectrum from different portions of the lobes.
 These clearly show a polar wind where the stellar wind is faster and stronger at high latitudes thought to be due to rapid rotation causing gravity brightening towards the poles.
 In contrast the spectrum shows a higher excitation temperature closer to the equatorial plane.
-By implication the outer envelope of Eta Carinae A is not strongly convective as that would prevent the gravity darkening.
+By implication the outer envelope of η Carinae A is not strongly convective as that would prevent the gravity darkening.
 The current axis of rotation of the star does not appear to exactly match the alignment of the Homunculus.
-This may be due to interaction with Eta Carinae B which also modifies the observed stellar winds.
+This may be due to interaction with η Carinae B which also modifies the observed stellar winds.

 Distance

-The distance to Eta Carinae has been determined by several different methods, resulting in a widely accepted value of 2330 pc, with a margin of error around 100 pc.
-The distance to Eta Carinae itself cannot be measured using parallax due to its surrounding nebulosity, but other stars in the Trumpler 16 cluster are expected to be at a similar distance and are accessible to parallax.
+The distance to η Carinae has been determined by several different methods, resulting in a widely accepted value of 2330 pc, with a margin of error around 100 pc.
+The distance to η Carinae itself cannot be measured using parallax due to its surrounding nebulosity, but other stars in the Trumpler 16 cluster are expected to be at a similar distance and are accessible to parallax.
 Gaia Data Release 2 has provided the parallax for many stars considered to be members of Trumpler 16, finding that the four hottest O-class stars in the region have very similar parallaxes with a mean value of 0.383±0.017 milliarcseconds (mas), which translates to a distance of 2600±100 parsecs.
-This implies that Eta Carinae may be more distant than previously thought, and also more luminous, although it is still possible that it is not at the same distance as the cluster or that the parallax measurements have large systematic errors.
+This implies that η Carinae may be more distant than previously thought, and also more luminous, although it is still possible that it is not at the same distance as the cluster or that the parallax measurements have large systematic errors.
+Parallax measurements of neighbouring stars in Trumpler 16 by the Gaia Data Release 3 give a distance consistent with 2,330 parsecs.

 The distances to star clusters can be estimated by using a Hertzsprung–Russell diagram or colour–colour diagram to calibrate the absolute magnitudes of the stars, for example fitting the main sequence or identifying features such as a horizontal branch, and hence their distance from Earth.
 It is also necessary to know the amount of interstellar extinction to the cluster and this can be difficult in regions such as the Carina Nebula.
 A distance of 7330 ly has been determined from the calibration of O-type star luminosities in Trumpler 16.
 After determining an abnormal reddening correction to the extinction, the distance to both Trumpler 14 and Trumpler 16 has been measured at 9500±1000 light-years (2900±300 parsecs).

 The known expansion rate of the Homunculus Nebula provides an unusual geometric method for measuring its distance.
 Assuming that the two lobes of the nebula are symmetrical, the projection of the nebula onto the sky depends on its distance.
-Values of 2,300, 2,250 and 2300 parsecs have been derived for the Homunculus, and Eta Carinae is clearly at the same distance.
+Values of 2,300, 2,250, and 2300 parsecs have been derived for the Homunculus, and η Carinae is clearly at the same distance.